MarijnBrosens/web-specialisatie/Vergelijkende studie/readme.md

 And they are easy to use.
 Ionics components feel more focused towards IOS and they have a specific style which is beautiful but not always wanted.

 #### Onsen UI

-Onson UI has more components and since their beta version also material design support.
+Onson UI has more components and since their beta 2 version also material design support.
 That makes it feel more native on android phones.
-But the components are less polished.
-And have sometimes little problems. (i tested beta version)
+But the components are less polished and still some important ones are missing: like hidden buttons.
+Also they have sometimes little problems. (i tested beta version).

 ##### Conclusion (Components)